 The John S. and James L. Knight Gallery (The Pods)

-The Knight Gallery consists of four gently sculptural volumes clad in stainless steel panels and connected by a central glass-enclosed gallery.
+The Knight Gallery consists of four gently sculptural volumes clad in stainless steel panels.
 The space provides 2,900 square feet of exhibition space devoted to the display of pottery created by George Ohr in the late nineteenth and early twentieth century.

 The Ohr-O’Keefe Museum of Art Campus is home to a remarkable blend of architectural styles which span over a century of history.
 The Pleasant Reed Interpretive Center and the Creel House are each examples of 19th century regional vernacular architecture.